 - Berries – Berries such as blueberries, strawberries (although not technically a berry) and raspberries.
 You might be surprised to know that the avocado is scientifically classed as a berry but they must not be fed to horses.

 - Melons – All melons are suitable for horses but they especially love watermelon.
-Unlike citrus fruits though the rind of melons are okay for horses to eat.
+Unlike citrus fruits though the rind of melons is okay for horses to eat.

 What are good snacks for horses?